Skip to main content

 What You’ll Learn in AVI’s Nail Technology Program

-AVI Career Training’s Nail Technology program covers every skill you need to serve real clients from day one.
+AVI Career Training’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) program covers every skill you need to serve real clients from day one.
 The curriculum is built around Virginia’s state board requirements — and it goes further, preparing you for the full range of services today’s clients expect.

 Core Technical Skills